OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/resources-and-data-models/pisp/domestic-payments.md

 #### Status

-The domestic-payment resource must have one of the following ExternalPaymentTransactionStatus1Code code-set enumerations (for more information see `ExternalPaymentTransactionStatus1Code` [here](https://github.com/OpenBankingUK/External_internal_CodeSets)) :
+The domestic-payment resource must have one of the following ExternalPaymentTransactionStatus1Code code-set enumerations (for more information see `ExternalPaymentTransactionStatus1Code` [here](https://github.com/OpenBankingUK/External_internal_CodeSets))  Note; as at November 2025 not all ASPSPs are able to return all mandatory payment status codes.
+Please check individual ASPSP developer portals to understand what you will see from each ASPSP :

 | Status |
 | ------ |